 This step-by-step guide will get you on your way.

-Freelance digital marketers specializing in content marketing promote brand awareness using written content.
-Content marketing encompasses content strategy, copywriting (writing webpage copy), and long-form content writing (like this blog post you’re reading!).
+Freelance content marketers promote brand awareness using written content.
+Content marketing encompasses content strategy, copywriting (e.g. webpage copy), and long-form content writing (like this blog post you’re reading!).

 Find out more in our content marketing guide.

-SEO is all about organizing and optimizing content so search engines (mainly Google) recognize it as useful and rank it highly in search results.
+SEO is all about organizing and optimizing websites so that search engines (mainly Google) recognize them as useful and rank it highly in search results.

-Freelance digital marketers are typically expected to have at least basic SEO knowledge when working on content marketing or writing content, or may even work with a content team to optimize content for search engines.
+Freelance digital marketers are typically expected to have at least some basic SEO knowledge when working on content marketing or producing content.

 Learn more about SEO in our guide for beginners.